8 expert tips for longer DualShock 4 battery life

 One of the biggest reasons the battery drains so quickly is that the PS4 controller doesn’t turn off while the console’s running.
 Here’s how to change that:

 On your PS4 go to Settings > Power Saving Settings > Turn Off DualShock 4 Automatically – this is automatically set to off, which means that your PS4 controller stays on until the battery dies.
 Instead set it to 10 minutes to save as much battery life as possible.
 Other options are to turn off after 30 or 60 minutes.
+This does mean you’ll have to power it back on when you sit back down, but it’s a small price to pay.

 5) Turn Off your PS4 Controller